LinkedIn About Section Content Development Guide

 Formatting Options That Work

-✔ A short narrative in paragraphs (2–3 blocks)
+• A short narrative in 2–3 concise paragraphs

-✔ A hybrid with short intros and bullet strengths
+• A hybrid approach with brief paragraphs and focused bullet points

-✔ First-person voice for most readers (unless you’re executive branding)
+• First-person voice for most professionals (unless executive branding requires otherwise)

 ✔ Clarity over personality